MageBankAI/docs/magebank-doc-summary.md

 - **copy-openapi-script** - Script to copy the OpenAPI specification to the API reference folder
 - **project-structure** - Script to create the project structure

+## Reorganization Overview

+The documentation has been reorganized with the following changes:

+1. **Wallets merged with Users**: The wallet functionality is now integrated into the Users API section
+2. **Investments merged with Savings**: All investment-related endpoints are now part of the Savings API section
+3. **Order changed**: The sections are now ordered as: Users, Agents, Payments, Transactions, Savings

 ## Running the Documentation Locally